 - Spinal stenosis, abnormal contraction of the spinal canal,

 The discs hold a soft gel-like substance that prevents friction.
 With age, the spinal discs degenerate and undergo changes like:

 - Loss or drying of disc fluid: This affects the shock absorption capacity of the discs and its flexibility.
 The disc narrows down and the gap between disc and vertebrae increases.

 - Bulging disc or herniation: Weakness or external injury results in a minor crack on the outer layer of the disc.
 The gel substance leaks out and with movement, it is forced out of the gaps.
 This can cause the disc to bulge, rupture or break.

-- Bone spur: If the disc narrows or cracks, the gap between disc and vertebrae increases and spine become less stable.
+- Bone spur: If the disc narrows or cracks, the gap between disc and vertebrae increases and the spine become less stable.

-- The body responds to this by initiating bony growths called as bone spurs also known as osteophytes.
+- The body responds to this by initiating bony growths called bone spurs also known as osteophytes.
 These spurs can exert pressure on the spinal cord or nerve roots that shoot from the cord.

 - People with jobs or hobbies that involve heavy weight lifting, can face this issue.
 Smokers, elderly people or people with a past injury can also suffer from degenerative disc disease.

 Symptoms of degenerative disc disease

 Back or neck pain is the most common symptom in any of the degenerative disc diseases.
 However, there have been cases where the person does not experience any pain even with the same intensity of the damage.